Critical Studies 1: Imaging Technologies

 On successful completion of the course students will be able to:

-1. demonstrate an understanding of major themes and issues in art history including the development of modernity.
+1. Demonstrate a basic understanding of major themes and issues in art history from Modernism through to contemporary practice.

 2. Demonstrate developed skills in the analysis of visual art and culture.

 3. Demonstrate developed skills in researching the visual arts.

 4. Demonstrate developed skills in communicating about visual arts, in both written and verbal forms.

 A theme based approach will be used to explore topics such as: visuality and new technologies, the changing status of the artist, realism and abstraction, gender and identity, art institutions and communities, photography and representation, the inner self, authenticity and political radicalism.